 By the same logic, while Alice spends 34.6 years on her interstellar round trip, she knows that Bob's clock is running slow by a factor of 1.15 and so only counts through (34.6 / 1.15) = 30 years.
-However, Alice got five years out of sync with the rest of the local Universe, and when she turns around she gets out of sync with it by another five years, for a total of ten years, which means that when she arrives back home Bob's clock has counted 40 years since her departure.
+However, Alice got five years out of sync with the rest of the local Universe, and when she turns around, she gets out of sync with it by another five years, for a total of ten years, which means that when she arrives back home Bob's clock has counted 40 years since her departure.

 Yes, Alice and Bob do see each other's clocks running slow, but there's a synchronization issue, somewhat along the lines of the Tunnel Paradox.
-By accelerating to 0.5 C, Alice effectively advances the time on Bob's clocks, so the end result is that time passes less swiftly for her than it does for Bob.BACK_TO_TOP
+By accelerating to 0.5 C, Alice effectively advances the time she sees on Bob's clocks, so the end result is that time passes less swiftly for her than it does for Bob.BACK_TO_TOP

 * All the concepts discussed so far in this document were more or less laid out in Einstein's 1905 paper.
 In 1906, almost as an afterthought, he followed up with another paper that discussed mass and energy in the context of relativistic physics.